hounslow/translink-tracker/README.md

 ## To Run

-$ git clone git@github.com:hounslow/translink-tracker.git
+1. $ git clone git@github.com:hounslow/translink-tracker.git

-$ npm install in root and in server as these have different dependencies.
+2. $ npm install in root and in server

-$ npm start in both /server and the root
+3. $ npm start in both /server and the root